The Mistress of the Inn: Act 3

 Fabrizio, a waiter at the inn, is very jealous of Mirandolina's affections.
 She even receives a golden bottle as a gift from Ripafratta, but she throws it into a basket in contempt and then openly shows her hostility towards Ripafratta, telling him not to believe her previous protestations of love.
 Torn apart by conflicting emotions and unwilling to reveal he has been deceived by a woman, Ripafratta still hopes he can win her over.
-When Albafiorita and Forlipopoli accuse him Ripafratta of being in love with Mirandolina, Ripafratta's wounded pride explodes into an argument which threatens to end in tragedy, but Mirandolina intervenes and prevents it degenerating into a duel.
+When Albafiorita and Forlipopoli accuse Ripafratta of being in love with Mirandolina, Ripafratta's wounded pride explodes into an argument which threatens to end in tragedy, but Mirandolina intervenes and prevents it degenerating into a duel.

-Noticing the golden bottle in the basket and thinking it to be of little value, Forlipopoli takes it and gives it to Dejanira, one of two actresses who have just arrived at the inn.
+Noticing the golden bottle in the basket and thinking it to be of little value, Forlipopoli takes it and gives it to Dejanira, one of two actresses who have just arrived at the inn pretending to be noblewomen.
 Since Ripafratta's love has finally become public, Mirandolina's revenge is finally complete, but this brings the resentment of Albafiorita and Forlipopoli.
 Ripafratta then falls into a rage and begins to appear dangerous, at which point Mirandolina recognises that she may have gone too far.
-She decides instead to marry Fabrizio, as her father had advised on his deathbed. - she does not love him but she decides to take advantage of the situation as she knows the marriage won't be a real obstacle to her freedom.
+She decides instead to marry Fabrizio, as her father had advised on his deathbed - she does not love him but she decides to take advantage of the situation as she knows the marriage won't be a real obstacle to her freedom.
 She regains possession of the bottle given to her by Ripafratta and the last scene ends as she turns to the male audience and urges them not to be deceived.